-I am pleased to invite you to attend Geospace Technologies Corporation's 2023 Annual Meeting of Stockholders.
-We will hold the Annual Meeting at 10:30 a.m. on February 9, 2023.
-The Annual Meeting will be held virtually via live webcast at meetnow.global/MX4R2KZ.
-Stockholders will NOT be able to attend the Annual Meeting in-person.
+I am pleased to invite you to attend Geospace Technologies Corporation's 2024 Annual Meeting of Stockholders.
+We will hold the Annual Meeting at 11:00 a.m. on February 8, 2024, both virtually via live webcast at meetnow.global/MPGCU4H and in-person at the DoubleTree by Hilton, 12801 Northwest Freeway, Houston, Texas.

 Following this letter you will find the formal Notice of Meeting and a proxy statement which describes the action to be taken at the Annual Meeting.
 We have enclosed a proxy card so that you may grant your proxy to be voted as you indicate.
-We have also enclosed a copy of our 2022 Annual Report.
+We have also enclosed a copy of our 2023 Annual Report.
 We encourage you to read these materials.

 Your vote is important.
-Please complete and mail your proxy card promptly, whether or not you plan to attend the virtual Annual Meeting.
-If you attend the virtual Annual Meeting you may vote in person even if you have mailed a signed and dated proxy.
+Please complete and mail your proxy card promptly, whether or not you plan to attend the Annual Meeting virtually or in-person.
+If you attend the Annual Meeting virtually or in person you may vote even if you have mailed a signed and dated proxy.
 Proxies may also be submitted electronically through Internet voting or telephonically.
 Instructions for telephonic or electronic voting can be found at www.edocumentview.com/geos.
-A list of stockholders of record will be available during the virtual Annual Meeting for inspection by stockholders for any legally valid purpose related to the Annual Meeting.
-Stockholders interested in inspecting the list of stockholders during the virtual Annual Meeting should contact our investor relations department at investorquestions@geospace.com for additional information.
+A list of stockholders of record will be available during the Annual Meeting for inspection by stockholders for any legally valid purpose related to the Annual Meeting.
+Stockholders interested in inspecting the list of stockholders during the Annual Meeting should contact our investor relations department at investorquestions@geospace.com for additional information.